top of page

 A group of 15 smiling seniors and facilitators stand together in a bright room at Beaches Sandbox, gathered around colorful mosaic panels laid out on the floor.
 The artwork was created during a community mosaic mural workshop led by artist Cristina Delago and supported by Mural Routes and a New Horizons for Seniors Program grant.

-Over February and March 2025, we partnered with Mural Routes to offer a creative program designed just for older adults: PIECE BY PIECE: Mosaic Workshops for Seniors.
-With funding from the Government of Canada’s New Horizons for Seniors Program, 15 Toronto seniors joined us to explore the art of mosaics and build something beautiful — together.
+In February and March 2025, we partnered with Mural Routes to offer a creative program designed specifically for older adults: PIECE BY PIECE: Mosaic Workshops for Seniors.
+With essential funding from the Government of Canada’s New Horizons for Seniors Program, 15 seniors from Toronto joined us.
+They explored the art of mosaics and built something beautiful together.

-Led by mosaic mural artist Cristina Delago, each participant created a unique panel that now forms part of a permanent mural installation, now proudly displayed at the Sandbox.
-The theme?
-Creativity, connection, and fun — three things we value deeply here at Beaches Sandbox.
+Led by the talented mosaic mural artist Cristina Delago, each participant created a unique panel.
+These individual pieces now contribute to a permanent mural installation proudly displayed at Beaches Sandbox.
+The theme of this mural is unmistakably focused on creativity, connection, and fun — elements we deeply value at Beaches Sandbox.
+You can find more about our initiatives here.

 Participants in the mosaic mural workshop at Beaches Sandbox gather around a table as artist Cristina Delago demonstrates how to grout mosaic tiles.
 Seniors look on with interest, surrounded by buckets, gloves, and vibrant mosaic panels in various stages of completion.

-During the COVID-19 pandemic, Mural Routes began offering mosaic workshops to reduce social isolation and bring seniors together through creativity.
-This program continues that legacy, reminding us of the power of art, community, and staying connected at every age.
+During the trying times of the COVID-19 pandemic, Mural Routes started offering mosaic workshops.
+The aim was to reduce social isolation and encourage creativity within the senior community.
+This program continues that vital legacy.
+It serves as a constant reminder of the power of art, community, and staying connected at every age.

-Workshops like this are more than just fun — they’re proven to support mental wellness, reduce isolation, and create opportunities for seniors to stay active, social, and creative.
+Workshops like this are not just about having fun.
+Research shows they can support mental wellness, reduce isolation, and create chances for seniors to remain active, social, and creative.
+When seniors engage in artistic endeavors, they often experience a renewed sense of purpose.

 The completed community mosaic mural is installed in the stairwell of Beaches Sandbox.
 The vibrant 18-panel artwork features scenes of local life, nature, and Canadian symbols, all crafted from reused, recycled, and upcycled materials by local seniors as part of a New Horizons for Seniors Program project.

 Come see the mural for yourself!
-Next time you visit the Sandbox, stop by and take in the details of this joyful piece of art.
+Next time you visit the Sandbox, please stop by.
+Take a moment to enjoy the vibrant details of this joyful piece of art.
+It stands as a testament to creativity and community spirit.

 Presented by: Mural Routes & Beaches Sandbox